Contractual Limitations on Damages

 Contractual limitations of damages may also limit the availability of certain types of damages.

 Damages arising from death or personal injury can hardly ever be excluded.
 For example, under English law, the UCTA provides that a person ‘cannot by reference to any contract term or to a notice given to persons generally or to particular persons exclude or restrict his liability for death or personal injury resulting from negligence’.
 Similarly, under Swiss law, clauses excluding liability for personal injury are ineffective.
-If liability for personal injury cannot be excluded, damages for personal injury cannot – following the argument a maiore ad minus – be excluded either.
+If liability for personal injury cannot be excluded, it is difficult to conceive how damages for personal injury could be excluded.
 It may thus be preferable to make a reservation for damages arising out of personal injury when drafting clauses limiting the availability of damages.

 In civil law countries, the terminology is less clear.
-In Switzerland, the distinction between direct and indirect damages is made on the basis of the length of the causal chain involved.
-Moreover, lost profits are generally considered to be indirect damages, but they can constitute direct damages; for example if, in a sales contract, the seller is aware that the buyer will resell the goods with profit.
+In Switzerland, the distinction between direct and indirect damages is made on the basis of the length of the causal chain involved (i.e., it needs to be assessed whether the damage was caused directly by the breach (or defect) or only by the occurrence of further causes of damage).
+Moreover, lost profits are generally considered to be indirect damages, but they can constitute direct damages; for example, if the seller in a sales contract is aware that the buyer will resell the goods with profit.
 However, under German law, indirect damages are damages affecting an asset other than the object of the contract that was breached.
 The boundaries placed on limitations on damages by statutory law also apply to any types of damages that are excluded.
 For example, under Swiss law, the governing principle is that damages for gross negligence cannot be excluded.
-Accordingly, even if the contract excludes consequential damages, any consequential damages arising from gross negligence will still be owed.
+Accordingly, even if the contract excludes consequential damages, any consequential damages arising from gross negligence will still be owed, as long as the damages are within the causal chain and can still be considered as having been caused by the breach.
 Similarly, exclusions of indirect damages under German law will be invalid to the extent that they are contained in GTCs and seek to exclude any damages arising out of a violation of essential duties.

 In summary, in civil law systems, exclusions of a particular type of damage need to be viewed against the mandatory liability for damages arising from gross negligence or wilful misconduct.
 Clauses excluding consequential damages are thus generally only valid to the extent that the damages arise from simple negligence or without fault.
 On the other hand, common law systems tend to accept exclusions of different types of damages, as long as the exclusions are reasonable; in fact, it may be precisely the exclusion of consequential damages but not direct damages that may render an exemption clause reasonable.

 Further clauses may also have the effect of limiting damages.
 For example, the parties may agree to shorten the time limit for the notification of a breach of contract or shorten the statutory limitation periods to the extent permissible under the applicable law.
 The parties may also modify the statutory burden of proof or the standard of proof.
-For example, under Swiss law, an obligor who fails to discharge an obligation must make amends for the resulting loss or damage unless he or she can prove that he or she was not at fault.
-The parties can amend this principle by agreeing that the injured party needs to prove that the obligor was at fault, which may – as the case may be – have the effect of a limitation on damages.
+For example, under Swiss law, obligors who fail to discharge an obligation must make amends for the resulting loss or damage unless they can prove that they were not at fault.
+The parties can amend this principle by agreeing that the injured party needs to prove that an obligor was at fault, which may – as the case may be – have the effect of a limitation on damages.

 These examples show that the position of the creditor may be affected by clauses modifying the modalities of liability.
 These clauses, if admissible under the applicable law, may have the same effect as contractual limitations of damages in the strict sense.